gmichaeljaison/monopoly/README.md

 ## Detailed System Design
 ### Classification
-System is a Client-Server application using Sockets and Streams.
+The system is a Client-Server application which uses Sockets and Streams to enable multi-player option.

 ### Definition
 As per the design, the application uses the two-tier architecture.
 And importantly, It works with a very thin client layer.
 The server holds the complete business logic to handle any number of players, while the client takes care of the presentation layer based on the messages from the server.